ThonyPrice/resume/README.md

 - My resume content (of course...),
 - Trimming boilerplate files, and
 - Implementing a GitHub Action to build and publish exported resume PDF to the latest release.
-  The Action is triggered when a tag is pushed on main.
+  The Action is triggered when a new tag is pushed.

 ## License